AdishWar/AdishWar/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Adishwar.
 I like experimenting with code and computers.
-I've explored different domains like game development, AR/VR game development, and a bit of web dev.
-Now I'm onto data science and ML.
+I'm a curious and voracious learner and have explored domains like game development in Unity (including some AR/VR), procedural generation and visualisation in processing.js, Data Science and ML with Python, web dev with React, and mobile dev with Flutter.

-Currently building a React + Python webapp that records your voice and recongnizes its emotion using ML. ⚡
+One of my best project is a React + Flask webapp that records your voice and recongnizes its emotion using ML, and a Flutter app for airline customers to track and redeem their airline flight rewards.